Medically reviewed by Drugs.com. Last updated on Nov 18, 2020.

 Safety and side effects

-Side effects from SAMe are rare and, if they occur, usually mild.
+Side effects from SAMe are usually mild.

 SAMe can cause: